khramkov/Backtrader-MQL5-API/README.md

         print(f"MT5 indicator Examples/MACD: {self.mt5macd.signal[0]} {self.mt5macd.macd[0]}")
 ```

-For a fully working example of a Strategy refer to `example.py`.
+For a fully working and commented example of a Strategy refer to `example.py`.

-#### Drawing to charts
+#### Plotting indicators to MT5 charts

-You can open and draw directly to a chart in MT5 vial the `MTraderChart` class.
+You can open and draw directly to a chart in MT5 via the `MTraderChart` class.

 ```
     def __init__(self, store):
+        self.bb = btind.BollingerBands(self.data)
         chart = MTraderChart(data_obj=self.datas[0])
-        self.bb = btind.BollingerBands(self.data)
+        indi0 = ChartIndicator(idx=0, shortname="Bollinger Bands")
         chart.addline(self.bb.top, style={
-                      "shortname": "BT-BollingerBands", "linelabel": "Top", "color": "clrBlue"})
+                    "linelabel": "Top", "color": "clrBlue"})
+        chart.addindicator(indi0)
 ```

-For a fully working example of a Strategy refer to `example.py`.
+For a fully working and commented example of a Strategy refer to `example.py`.

 ## License